Solving The 6 Major Challenges Of Managing Remote Teams

 Effective communication is important in all settings.
 For a remote team however, it is “communicate effectively, or close up shop.”
 Getting people in different locations to achieve a common goal takes being able to master remote communication.

-Thankfully, the internet has provided many powerful tools that can make this easy.
+Thankfully, the internet offers many powerful tools that can make this easy.
 The key is to take advantage of these tools in harmony with some best practices.

 For example, for a team to work effectively together, they need to communicate at least once each day.
-Even when tasks have been assigned, it makes sense to get the team together via Skype, Gotomeeting, or a similar tool.
+Even when tasks are specified, it makes sense to get the team together via Skype, Gotomeeting, or a similar tool.
 In these sessions, team members can update others on their progress, challenges encountered, skills learnt in the course of performing duties, etc.